-III.
-On February 1 of each year, the Union will provide the City with a list of the Union representatives eligible to participate in training.
-Any changes to the list must be reported to the City on a timely basis.
+F. On February 1 of each year, the Union will provide the City with a list of Union representatives eligible to participate in training and Union business leave.
+Any Changes to the list must be reported to the City on a timely basis.